A Collaborative Series with the University of Oxford

-In 2018, Immersive VR Education began working on a collaborative project with the University of Oxford.
+In 2018, we began working on a collaborative project with the University of Oxford.
 Its aim was to release a 10-part series of lectures in virtual reality.
-These lectures would represent the diversity of studies in Oxford University.
+These lectures would represent the diversity of studies at Oxford University.
 The series would be available to the public as free online introductory courses (MOOCs) on the ENGAGE platform.
 We were thrilled when the opportunity to collaborate with the University of Oxford arose.
-With over 900 years of educational experience, Oxford University is recognized for its remarkable course diversity and it’s ability to rapidly change which allows the university to stay globally competitive.
+With over 900 years of educational experience, Oxford University is recognized for its remarkable course diversity and its ability to rapidly change which allows the university to stay globally competitive.
 It is this commitment to advancement that led us to this virtual lecture series.

 The first lecture, Radiotherapy 101 does just that.
-Martin Christlieb, from the Department of Oncology in Oxford University, can show us through immersive effects how the use of x-rays can target the tumors.
-Originally we would have learning this through flat 2D diagrams, but through VR we can see how these effects make this more memorable, thus producing a better understanding of the research.
+Martin Christlieb, from the Department of Oncology at Oxford University, can show us through immersive effects how the use of x-rays can target the tumors.
+Originally we would have learned this through flat 2D diagrams, but through VR we can see how these effects make this more memorable, thus producing a better understanding of the research.

-Martin Christlieb works in the Department of Oncology in the University of Oxford.
-This department is responsible for doing cancer research and focus specifically on radiotherapy treatment to cure different cancers.
-This 20-minute lecture gives a brief overview into the application of x-rays and other forms of radiation to cure cancer.
+Martin Christlieb works in the Department of Oncology at the University of Oxford.
+This department is responsible for doing cancer research and focuses specifically on radiotherapy treatment to cure different cancers.
+This 20-minute lecture gives a brief overview of the application of x-rays and other forms of radiation to cure cancer.